 Shopping windows doesn’t have to be complicated.
 If you’ve done your preparation including estimating costs, measuring windows for replacement, and getting accurate window frame dimensions, the process should go much smoother.
 Many window shoppers are unfamiliar with window measurements and that can make the process a challenge.

 Have no fear.
-We are here to share with you a few tricks and tips of the trade when conducting window measurements.
-They are a lot simpler than you think and using a step by step process will make drafts a thing of the past!
+We are here to share with you a few tricks and tips for measuring windows.
+They are a lot simpler than you think and using a step by step process will make breezy drafts a thing of the past!
 Who said measuring a window has to be hard?

 - Take 3 horizontal measurements

 - Take a measurement of the window’s depth

 And voila!
 It really is that easy!
 As a side note, the smallest of the three measurements is your rough opening height, width, and depth.
 These should be taken at the top, middle and bottom of your window.
 You should always list your width measurements first and begin at the jambs at three points while using a window measurement form.

 It helps to keep your recorded information organized.
 When measuring the height for a sloped window, always begin at the highest point of a window sill.
 When measuring depth for a hard to open window, begin with the depth on each side of the glass and add the thickness of your windowpane.